 A piano placement examination is available to those who have previously studied piano.
-To schedule a placement examination, consult Dr. Catherine Garner, Coordinator of Keyboard Activities.
+To schedule a placement examination, consult Dr. Catherine Garner, Area Coordinator of Keyboard Activities.
+This must be done by the end of the drop/add period each semester.

 All students who are required to pass the piano proficiency examination will take it as the final examination for MUS 2041 Advanced Piano Class II unless the proficiency examination is successfully completed prior to enrollment in MUS 2041.
 A student who fails the proficiency examination will not pass MUS 2041.
-Students must be enrolled in MUS 2041 to complete the proficiency examination unless they have been given "Credit by Examination" (University Bulletin, pg.
-53).

 The piano proficiency examination is comprehensive and will include materials from all four semesters of class piano.
 The piano proficiency examination must be passed prior to enrolling in MUS 4060 Clinical Piano Improvisation.
-Students who have questions concerning the piano proficiency should contact Dr. Catherine Garner, the Coordinator of Keyboard Activities.
+Students who have questions concerning the piano proficiency should contact Dr. Catherine Garner, the Area Coordinator of Keyboard Activities.